ARM-DOE/warno/README.md

 ```

 ### Current commands
-- push_config:  pushes a "config.yml" file from the calling directory into WARNO's
+- push_config:  Pushes a "config.yml" file from the calling directory into WARNO's
-default location for the file
+default location for the file.
-- push_keys:  pushes a pair of ssh keys, default "id_rsa" and "id_rsa.pub"
+- push_keys:  Pushes a pair of ssh keys, default "id_rsa" and "id_rsa.pub".
-- push_secrets: pushes "secrets.yml" in the same fashion as push_config
+- push_secrets: Pushes "secrets.yml" in the same fashion as push_config.
+- push_ssl_ca: Pushes a personal Certificate Authority bundle to the remote host
+if it exists.
+- push_ssl_certs: Pushes a local ssl certificate and its private key to the
+remote host, if they exist.
-- push_db_dump: pushes "db_dump.data.gz" in the same fashion as push_config
+- push_db_dump: Pushes "db_dump.data.gz" in the same fashion as push_config.
-- start_application: starts the Vagrant machine (vagrant up)
+- start_application: Starts the Vagrant machine (vagrant up).
-- stop_application: stops the Vagrant machine (vagrant halt)
+- stop_application: Stops the Vagrant machine (vagrant halt).
-- reload_application: reloads the Vagrant machine (vagrant reload)
+- reload_application: Reloads the Vagrant machine (vagrant reload).
-- destroy_application: destroys the Vagrant machine (vagrant destroy -f)
+- destroy_application: Destroys the Vagrant machine (vagrant destroy -f).
-- purge_application: destroys the Vagrant machine and forcibly removes the
+- purge_application: Destroys the Vagrant machine and forcibly removes the
-containing folder and all files
+containing folder and all files.
-- push_and_replace_database: callse push_db_dump, then calls destroy_application
+- push_and_replace_database: Calls push_db_dump, then calls destroy_application
 and start_application.
 This forces the application to reload the database dump
-file as the database
+file as the database.
+- gen_and_push_ssl_certs: Generates an ssl certificate and its private key from
+the local custom Certificate Authority (CA) if they are not already present in
+the host's directory.
+Then pushes the cert and key in the host's directory and
+the local CA file into the remote host.
-- update_application: the heavy hitter.
+- update_application: The heavy hitter.
 If the directory for the application
 does not exist, creates it and moves into it.
 Then, if the git repository does
 not already exist, clones the git repository into the directory.
 If a Vagrant
 machine is already running, it then halts the machine to preserve the database.
 If "config.yml", the ssh keys, or "secrets.yml" exist in the calling directory,
-they are then pushed into the application directory (push_config, push_keys, push_secrets).
+they are then pushed into the application directory (push_config, push_keys,
+push_secrets).
+Next it pushes an ssl certificate and its key if they exist, and
+if they don't, it will attempt to generate and push an ssl certificate and its
+key from a local Certificate Authority bundle (gen_and_push_ssl_certs, unless
-After everything is in place, it then starts the application (start application)
+certificate generation is explicitly disabled).
+After everything is in place,
+it then starts the application (start_application).

 ### Default Configuration
 The default configuration is meant to work in tandem with [warno-configuration]